Statements of Faith

-The texts quoted here are from Triglot Concordia: The Symbolical Books of the Evangelical Lutheran Church: German-Latin-English which is in the public domain.
-To view the entirety of the Augsburg Confession and Small Catechism which we hold as the "true expression of the Christian faith and life," click here.
+The texts quoted below are from Triglot Concordia: The Symbolical Books of the Evangelical Lutheran Church: German-Latin-English which is in the public domain.
+To view the entirety of the Augsburg Confession and Small Catechism which Christ the King holds as a "true expression of the Christian faith and life," click here.

 God